Camel K operator installation

 You can edit the Subscription custom resource, setting the channel you want to use.
 From Camel K version 2 onward, we’re going to provide an installation channel for each major version we’re releasing (ie, stable-v2).
 This will simplify the upgrade process if you choose to perform an automatic upgrade.

-Some Kubernetes clusters such as Openshift (or CRC) may let you to perform the same operation from a GUI as well.
-Refer to the cluster instruction to learn how to perform such action.
+Some Kubernetes clusters such as Openshift may let you to perform the same operation from a GUI as well.
+Refer to the cluster instruction to learn how to perform such action from user interface.

 Once you’ve completed any of the above installation procedure, you’ll be ready to run some integrations.